Boitu-mellow/alx-low_level_programming/0x01-variables_if_else_while/README.md

-rints the alphabet in lowercase, and then in uppercase, followed by a new line
+program that prints _putchar, followed by a new line